JuliaDataScience/JuliaDataScience/contents/julia_basics.md

   [8e850b90] + libblastrampoline_jll v5.1.1+0
 ```

-From the `add` output we can see that Julia automatically creates _both_ the `Project.toml` and `Manifest.toml` files.
+From the `add` output, we can see that Julia automatically creates _both_ the `Project.toml` and `Manifest.toml` files.
-In the `Project.toml` it adds a new package to the proejct environment package list.
+In the `Project.toml`, it adds a new package to the proejct environment package list.
 Here are the contents of the `Project.toml`:

 ```toml